 Two, cleaning often involves shutting down the machine, unless you want to lose crucial body parts.
 This means halting the production line, missing deadlines, and potentially costing you thousands of dollars in lost time.
 True capitalists will hold off this crucial task and minimise downtime as much as they can.
 That said, the longer you use your ‘dirty’ machines, the more you damage them and the work being performed, and the higher the cost of eventual cleaning/repair.

 Fortunately, this doesn’t have to be the case.
-Here at Interfil, we’ve been handling all kinds of filtration media and industrial activities for over three decades, and we came up with a simple solution: self-cleaning equipment.
+Here at Interfil, we’ve been handling all kinds of industrial filtration media and industrial activities for over three decades, and we came up with a simple solution: self-cleaning equipment.
 One of the pieces we’re most proud of is our filtration magnetic drum separator.
 We design and manufacture all our equipment in-house, and we hold all the patents so that we can guarantee quality, we stand by our word, and we’re available for consultation, maintenance, and repair.
 But with the magnetic drum, you barely need us.

 Here’s how it works.
 Rare earth magnetics or grade 8 ceramic magnets are utilised for maximal cleaning action with its large magnetic field.
 The magnetic drum is constructed from stainless steel with a diameter of 127mm to 200mmcoupled to a three-phase helical worm geared drive rotating slowly at 2.5 rpm.
 The drum capturing any ferrous particulate as the coolant or oil pass underneath back to the process.
 The solids are scraped from the rotating magnetic drum via the spring-loaded stainless-steel scrapers.